-- Fixed Remuneration Base salary and superannuation; - Variable Remuneration Share Options.
+- Fixed Remuneration Base salary and superannuation; - Variable Remuneration Short term incentive payable in cash at the end of the financial year (For the Managing Director only); - Variable Remuneration Share Options.

 Fixed Remuneration

 The level of fixed remuneration is set so as to provide a base level of remuneration which is both appropriate to the position and is competitive in the market.
 Fixed remuneration is reviewed annually by the Board and the process consists of a review of Company and individual performance, relevant comparative remuneration in the market and internal and, where appropriate, external advice on policies and practices.
 The Board has access to external advice independent of management.